 - Human rights law reform

-Online Learning Activity: Quizzes and blog task within online learning modules
+Online Learning Activity: Quizzes within online learning modules

 Written Assignment: Written mock government inquiry submission